Berks to the Future

 Clarkson has a solution: The Land Rover Discovery, for sale here, doing utilitarian things in Britain’s muddy underbelly.
 Now, clearly a machine like this can’t possibly be converted into a sports car.
 Or can it?

-The Grand Tour tried to remove the rather ungainly body and fit it with the body from a sports car.
+The Excellent Grand Tour s01e09 tried to remove the rather ungainly body and fit it with the body from a sports car.
 A 1978 MGB.
 Highly-trained men have removed its skin which will then be mated, in a delicate two-hour operation, to the internal organs of the mud-plugging V8.
 Do you want to build your own new kind of fashionable SUV out of an MG?
 Try it wit this MG Midget, for sale on JamesEdition!

 However, Clarkson was not satisfied: “At this point, I decided, for no particular reason, to scrap the MG idea and go for something else instead.
 This is what I chose.
 A 1980s Mercedes SL.”
 Here for sale on JamesEdition.
 The internal organs from a Landrover Discovery mated to the beautiful skin of a glamorous Mercedes SL.
 As such, Clarkson named it ‘the Excellent’.